 Here at First Church we practice the ancient tradition of placing the symbol of the cross on our foreheads with ash in a worship gathering.
 This year Ash Wednesday Worship will be February 22nd at 7:00 p.m.

 The week leading up to Easter Sunday we walk with Jesus and revisit His final moments before his death and resurrection.
 Join us for our additional worship services this week.

 For more information on our worship gatherings click here.

 The Sunday before Easter we celebrate Jesus' triumphal entry into Jerusalem.
 We have a Palm Parade where our children wave palm branches and sing.
 We are invited to reflect on why Jesus came into our world.

 The word 'Maundy' is derived from the Latin word for 'command.'
-The command refers to the instructions Jesus gave at the Last Supper - That we should love and serve one another, remember Jesus always, and go make disciples.
-We remember Jesus and His example of humility.
+The command refers to the instructions Jesus gave at the Last Supper - That we should love and serve one another, always remember Jesus, and go make disciples.

 Regardless of the origin, the name 'Good Friday' is entirely appropriate.
 Because of the suffering and death of Jesus, as terrible as it was, it marked the dramatic culmination of God’s plan to save his people from their sins.
-Today we remember that "It is finished."
+On that day we remember that "It is finished."

 The hope of our Christian faith is the empty tomb.
 Jesus conquered sin, death, and hell itself!
 Jesus has opened the door for anyone who would believe in Him to have a real relationship with the God of the universe.